1homas/ISE_Python_Scripts/README.md

 2. Export your credentials for ISE into your shell environment.

-        # ISE REST API Credentials
-        export ise_rest_hostname='1.2.3.4'
-        export ise_rest_username='admin'
-        export ise_rest_password='C1sco12345'
-        export ise_verify=false
+     export ISE_HOSTNAME='1.2.3.4'         # hostname or IP address of ISE PAN export ISE_REST_USERNAME='admin'      # ISE ERS admin or operator username export ISE_REST_PASSWORD='C1sco12345' # ISE ERS admin or operator password export ISE_CERT_VERIFY=false          # validate the ISE certificate

-    You may store these in one or more environment files then load them with the source command:
+   You may store these lines to a text file and load with `source`:

-        source ise_environment.sh
+      source ise.sh

-3. These Python scripts typically invoke ISE REST APIs so ensure your ISE node (Primary Administration Node) has the APIs enabled or you may run this script to enable them:
+1. These Python use ISE REST APIs so ensure your ISE node (Primary Administration Node) has the APIs enabled or you may run this script to enable them:

-    ise_enable_apis.py
+    ise_api_enabled.py

-4. Run the other scripts.
+2. Run the other scripts.